shockwaveHe/Robot-Trains-Robot/README.md

 ```
 Connect the ESC board to the computer.
 Run Flush Knee ESC from the "Run and Debug" panel.

+Restart the power and reconnect the ESC board.
+Press `E` and then `Esc` to check if the menu shows up.

 ## Actuation
 ### MightyZap linear actuators